micah-jaffe/caesarnote/README.md

 };
 ```

-Further, the application must maintain state of whether a note is ciphered or not so as to be able to cipher or decipher appropriately.
+Further, the application must maintain state of whether a note is ciphered so as to cipher or decipher appropriately.
 This was implemented via a database column containing the cipher key for each note.
 The cipher key defaults to `0` when a new note is created and is randomly chosen when the note is first ciphered.

 ```javascript
 cipherNote() {